-Not surprisingly, Phillips was selected as the South Region Cross Country Coach of the Year.
+Accordingly, Phillips has won back-to-back South Region Cross Country Coach of the Year.

 Phillips arrived at FSU from Miami of Ohio, where she spent six seasons as the women’s cross country and track & field head coach, leading the Redhawks women to a pair of Mid-American cross country titles.
 She was a two-time MAC Women’s Cross Country Coach of the Year (2009, 2013).

-Throughout her career, Phillips cross country teams have excelled academically, earning 10 consecutive USTFCCCA All-Academic team honors.
-Her 2017 and 2018 FSU teams posted the highest GPAs in program history.
+Throughout her career, Phillips’ cross country teams have excelled academically, earning 11 consecutive USTFCCCA All-Academic team honors.
+Her last three FSU teams have posted the highest GPAs in program history.